flipbase/docs/api/eb/delete.md

-# Employer Branding Organizations

-### Delete Employer Branding resources
+# Delete Employer Branding resources

 Using this endpoint you can delete ALL your Employer Branding related resources, including pages, email templates, emails and videos.
 All candidate screening resources are not deleted.